mathjax/MathJax-docs/input/tex/extensions/setoptions.rst

-   The default is to first check that the named package exists, then check if the package is explicitly allowed by its entry in the ``allowOptions`` property being either ``true`` or a list of the options that are allowed to be set, otherwise if that entry is explicitly ``false`` or the ``allowPackageDefault`` option is ``false``, an error is issued.
+   The default is to first check that the named package exists, then check if the package is explicitly allowed by its entry in the ``allowOptions`` property being either ``true`` or a list of the ``allowOptions`` property.
+The entry can either be ``true``, allowing all options of the package to be set, or a list of the options that are allowed to be set.
+If the entry is explicitly ``false`` or the ``allowPackageDefault`` option is ``false``, an error is issued.
 You can supply your own function to process the package names in another way if you wish.